 It’s hardly uncommon to lose or forget your keys somewhere.
-Because of that, it’s worth having a contingency plan so you won’t have to suffer the inconvenience of waiting for someone to bring you a spare or the expense of having to call up a locksmith and then possibly waiting around for hours until the locksmith arrives.
+Because of that, it’s worth having a back-up plan so you won’t have to suffer while waiting for someone to bring you a spare or the expense of having to call up a locksmith and then possibly waiting around for hours until the locksmith arrives.
 Hiding a spare key you can access at any time is a workable solution, but it could also be exactly what a potential intruder would be expecting you to do.
 Also, the chances are excellent that the intruder will look for it in some of the more likely places.
 Here are some of the worst and best places you can consider as a storage space for your spare keys.

 The worst places: